Server-side request forgery

 You can also attempt to create a new user, as a proof-of-concept:

-The AWS CLI can be used to poke around connected S3 buckets.
+The can be used to poke around connected S3 buckets.
 Some useful commands: